Policy Brief

 Within the long-term aim of reducing reliance on continued inward migration, the Government will always face new challenges and there may be situations in which the long-term aim of reducing the need for net inward migration will need to be paused or even reversed in order to address specific challenges from time to time.
 Notwithstanding any such temporary challenges, the underlying principle and vision remains a long-term reduction in reliance on net inward migration.

-The most important new information in the report are estimates of Jersey’s population under different assumptions about population growth, using the 2021 census figures as the base.
+The most important new information in the report was estimates of Jersey’s population under different assumptions about population growth, using the 2021 census figures as the base.
 (More detailed modelling of population projections was published in December 2023 Population projections 2023 - 2080.)

-The key statistics are –
+The key statistics were –

 - With net nil migration the population will be relatively stable until 2040.
 With net migration of 325 a year the population will increase to about 111,000 and with net migration of 700 a year to 120,000.